Circle raises $110 million (or 13,300 BTC)

 It’s hard to describe Circle in a few words because the company has been active on all fronts.
 For a really long time, the company pitched itself as a social payment company, a Venmo and Square Cash competitor.
 But Circle is more focused than ever on cryptocurrencies.

-The company has been operating one of the largest over-the-counter trading desk for big cryptocurrency investors and exchanges.
+The company has been operating one of the largest over-the-counter trading desks for big cryptocurrency investors and exchanges.
 Circle Trade manages more than $2 billion a month in transactions and is able to fulfill large orders and provide liquidity.

 More recently, the company launched Circle Invest, a really simple mobile app for the U.S. market.
 It lets you buy and sell Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin, Zcash and Monero in just a few taps.
 It’s a good way to get started with cryptocurrencies without learning about exchanges and order types.
 It could become a good Coinbase competitor for small cryptocurrency investors.